-Since the time BPM5 was written, it would appear that activities on markets have changed sufficiently that that statement in paragraph 418 of BPM5 that "The securities often do not change hands, and the buyer does not have the right to sell them" is no longer valid as it stands: it appears that not only do securities under a repo change hands, they also are often on-sold.
-Indeed, there are indications that the repo market is perhaps as large as one third to one half of the size of government securities on issue31.
-The principal consideration is whether this changes the nature of the transaction and whether repos should be considered transactions in securities where they can be or are on-sold (with or without financial derivative aspects attached to them), whether they should be treated as collateralized loans or whether another approach is possible.

-In most cases, the economic nature of a repo is similar to that of a collateralized loan in that the purchaser of the securities is providing a loan, with the securities acting as collateral to protect against default.
+- 44. Since the time 1993 SNA and BPM5 were written, it would appear that activities on markets have changed sufficiently that the statement in paragraph 418 of BPM5 and in paragraph 11.32 of 1993 SNA that "The securities often do not change hands, and the buyer does not have the right to sell them" is no longer valid as it stands: it appears that not only do securities under a repo change hands, they also are often on-sold.
+Indeed, there are indications that the repo market is perhaps as large as one third to one half of the size of government securities on issue.
+The principal consideration is whether these factors change the nature of the transaction and whether repos should be considered transactions in securities where they can be or are on-sold (with or without financial derivative aspects attached to them), whether they should be treated as collateralized loans or whether another approach is possible. - 45.
+As noted above, in BPM5 and 1993 SNA, the economic nature of a repo is similar to that of a collateralized loan in that the purchaser of the securities is providing a loan, with the securities acting as collateral to protect against default.
 This is evidenced by the fact that interest is payable/receivable on the provision of cash at a rate independent from that payable on the security that has changed hands, while the income on the security continues to accrue to the original owner.
-However, because there is also a change in legal ownership, a security transaction also takes place32.
+However, because there is also a change in legal ownership, a security transaction also takes place.
 The legal and market arrangements for repos, including the payments of margin (whether initial or variation), the ability to substitute securities, and the retention of economic risks and benefits by the original owner, all further tend to support the view that repos are collateralized loans.
-This is certainly the way repos are viewed by market participants.
+This is certainly the way repos are viewed by market participants and by most central banks in analyzing monetary and credit aggregates.
 However, there are analytical and statistical difficulties that result from such a treatment.
-Some of these problems will be overcome by following instead a strict change of ownership approach, which accords with the basic statistical concepts.
-Under this alternative approach, a repo is treated as an outright sale of securities (with a subsequent repurchase).
-While this approach will overcome some of the problems caused by the collateralized loan approach, it causes others.
+Some of these problems would be overcome by following instead a strict change of ownership approach, which would accord with the basic statistical concepts.
+Under this alternative approach, a repo would be treated as an outright sale of securities (with a subsequent repurchase).
+While this approach would overcome some of the problems caused by the collateralized loan approach, it causes others.